RESEARCH & INSIGHTS

 Why do people ghost more on dating apps than in real life?

 Dating apps create a "low-stakes" environment where there's no social accountability.
 When people meet through mutual friends or shared communities, there's natural social pressure to be respectful.
 On apps, the perceived anonymity and endless options make it psychologically easier to disappear.
-Research shows implementing accountability systems—like conversation-value mechanisms—reduces ghosting by up to 73%.
+Implementing accountability systems—like conversation-value mechanisms—can help reduce ghosting significantly.

 How can you tell if someone is serious about dating or just wasting time?